A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Simpler recalibrated models

 In Figs.~\ref{fig:velocity_variations} and \ref{fig:efficiency_variations} we showed the effects of varying the jet velocities and the thick disc accretion efficiencies, respectively.
 There we also showed models that had constant values of the associated parameters, $v_\mr{jet}=10^4$ km~s$^{-1}$ and $\epsilon_\mr{acc}=1$, respectively.
 However, showing that such models do not perform as well as our fiducial one when compared against calibration data is not sufficient to rule them out.
 This is because such parameter variations were not coupled to simultaneous changes of other parameter values.
 In Fig.~\ref{fig:recalibrated_models} we show our best attempts at recalibrating such models.
 Both of the models were recalibrated by reducing the BH seed masses (since AGN feedback is more effective in lower-mass galaxies/earlier in both runs, this had to be offset by delaying BH growth).
 The constant-velocity model has a decreased SN pivot density (making SN feedback more effective), while the opposite is true for the constant-efficiency model.
 That model also has a lower thermal AGN feedback coupling efficiency.

 Both recalibrated models perform well when compared against the $z=0$ GSMF and galaxy size$-$mass relation (see top row in Fig.~\ref{fig:recalibrated_models}).
 The constant-velocity model better reproduces galaxy sizes at $M_*<10^{9.5}$ M$_\odot$, and reproduces BH masses and the AGN LF equally well (or even slightly better for the latter) than the fiducial model.
 Despite these small benefits, the variable-velocity model was chosen for reasons explained in \S~\ref{sec:thermal_feedback}.
+The fact that these models all produce the main observables to a similar degree of accuracy means that these observables cannot be used to discriminate between them.
+Other galaxy properties, which remain true predictions, must be used.

 The model with a constant accretion efficiency falls slightly short on the BH$-$mass relation at the massive end (see bottom left in Fig.~\ref{fig:recalibrated_models}).
 This could have been remedied by further reducing its coupling efficiency, but note that it already has a very low value of $\epsilon_\mr{f}=0.01$.
 As a result, jet AGN feedback is almost completely dominant over thermal AGN feedback at all masses, and even over SN feedback.
 The AGN LF (see bottom right in Fig.~\ref{fig:recalibrated_models}) is too low, and we were not able to reproduce it with any parameter variations for the model in question.
 This is indicative of AGN jet feedback from the thick disc accretion state being overly dominant in such a model.
 Our remedy was the introduction of thick disc accretion efficiencies $\epsilon_\mr{acc}\ll1$.